bodob/OpenROAD_Utils/README.md

 ### `impcomps.bat` ###

 Imports components by using the files created by `expappcomps.bat` into an existing application.
-It imports the component export files (*.xml for each component), using component list file `export_comps.lst`.
+It imports the component export files (for each component), using component list file `export_comps.lst`.
 The files must be located in the `application` subdirectory of `OR_APPS_HOME`.
 The output of the import commands is written to the log file `impcomps.log`.